Best cheese shops in Melbourne

-With one of the biggest selections of cheese in Melbourne, the Cheese Shop Deli range is diverse, and around 80 per cent imported.
+With one of the biggest selections of cheese in Melbourne, the Cheese Shop Deli range is diverse, and around 80 per cent are imported.
 Among the trove is the fast-selling Il Forteto, an earthy Tuscan pecorino stuffed with shaved truffle.
 On the domestic side, “import replacement cheeses” like the Victorian-produced washed rind L’Artisan Mountain Man are choice picks.